patrickdappollonio/intro-to-openshift/README.md

 * **REST API:** To extend the power of the OpenShift platform, OpenShift also has an API you can use for things like deployments, S2I and so on.

 ---

+## :information_source: An side comment...

+From now on, we will use the word _"pod"_ interchangeably with "container"... **A "pod" is the name Kubernetes gives to Docker containers being orchestrated by the Kubernetes scheduler**.

+---

+## Creating OpenShift projects

+An OpenShift project is the minimal object that holds a set of OpenShift elements needed to run our applications. **A project also serves as a namespace** to control and manage all the applications created inside the project.